jmsiovino/CNN-project---Horse-vs.-Humans-/README.md

-Practice project CNN to determine the difference between a horse and human.
+CNN project to determine the difference between a horse and human.